 Any embroiderer should have a pair of high-quality craft scissors.
 They are smaller than standard scissors, which allows for more control and accuracy while cutting threads or small areas of cloth.
 Keep these close to your embroidery machine for quick cutting.

-EZ stitch snips are helpful spring-loaded scissors that make thread clipping so simple.
+EZ stitch snips are helpful, spring-loaded scissors that make thread clipping so simple.
 These snips allow you to make quick, repeated cuts without straining your hand.
 If you need to cut threads between color changes, this tool will save you time.

 A stiletto and pressing tool is a dual-purpose tool that helps you guide fabric as it moves under the needle, preventing bunching and providing perfect stitches.
 The pressing end also helps to flatten seams and folds.
 This tool is helpful to anyone who works with layers.